 The VoIP Metrics package provides a mechanism to control the collection and reporting of VoIP metrics.
 The MTA MUST support the reporting of VoIP Metric parameters as specified in this package for all Extended Report parameters mandated in [11].
+The Implementations MUST conform to the NCS Protocol Version encoding as specified in Section 8.2.1.4.

+'''

 Internet Engineering Task Force

+'''